Csini/spring-kafka-extensions/README.md

 # spring-kafka-extensions library
-spring-kafka-extensions is a library that makes an entity based reactive approche (rxjava) to apache kafka, if you are using spring
+spring-kafka-extensions is a library that makes an entity based reactive approach (rxjava) to apache kafka possible, if you are using spring

 Imagine that you have per Topic one KafkaEntity and you can read (consume) and write (produce) them easyly reactive.